 Once Upon a Time...
 In Hollywood takes place in three distinct time periods: the first, where we first meet Rick and Cliff, establishes the characters.
-Rick is a former TV star who's foray into movies didn't go as planned, and he's desperately trying to make his way back, but having to settle for a series of TV guest spots, typically playing a villain.
-Cliff, who may or may not have killed his wife, is a cool breeze stuntman who drives Rick everywhere, and always has his back.
+Rick is a former TV star who's foray into movies didn't go as planned, and he's desperately trying to make his way back, settling for a series of TV guest spots playing the villain.
+Cliff, who may or may not have killed his wife, is a cool breeze stuntman who drives Rick everywhere and always has his back.
 Where Rick is an insecure mess, feeling older and with less of a place in the industry every day, Cliff carries an effortless confidence everywhere he goes.
-Sharon Tate, a breezy, kind-hearted up-and-coming actress keeps company with her husband, the director Roman Polanski (Rick lives next door to the couple, and desperately wants to work with Polanski), and celebrity hairstylist Jay Sebring.
+Sharon Tate, a carefree, kind-hearted, up-and-coming actress keeps company with her husband, the director Roman Polanski (Rick lives next door to the couple, and desperately wants to work with Polanski), and celebrity hairstylist Jay Sebring.

 So what actually happened in the Once Upon a Time...In Hollywood ending?